purrplingcat/QuestFramework/docs/content-pack-guide.md

 #### NPC

-NPC can offer your quest via dialogue (speek with them and get a quest)
+NPC can offer your quest via dialogue (speak with them and get a quest)

 **Requires these offer details**
 Field        | Description